enviodev/docs/docs/tutorial-indexing-fuel.md

 ## Adjusting the Indexer for Sway Farm

-Currently, using the `GreeterOnFuel` template is the simplest way to create a Fuel indexer.
+Currently, using the `Greeter` template is the simplest way to create a Fuel indexer.
 Still, we must admit that the `Greeter` indexer is not quite what we want.
+So, let's start by adjusting its parts to make it work for Sway Farm.

 > 🧠 A separate [Tutorial](./greeter-tutorial) page provides more details about the `Greeter` template.

-So, let's start by adjusting its parts to make it work for Sway Farm.
 It's done via modifying the 3 files below:

 - [`config.yaml`](./configuration-file)
 - [`schema.graphql`](./schema)